Chart Color Schemes

 Seaholme shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Seaholme has a higher percentage of residents aged 15+ with university qualifications (34.7%) compared to the Australian average (30.4%).
-Bachelor degrees are most common at 22.2%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 30.2% of residents aged 15+ holding such qualifications, including advanced diplomas (10.9%) and certificates (19.3%).
+Seaholme residents aged 15+ with university qualifications stand at 34.7%, exceeding the Australian average of 30.4%.
+Bachelor degrees are most prevalent at 22.2%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.1%).
+Vocational credentials are held by 30.2% of residents, with advanced diplomas at 10.9% and certificates at 19.3%.

 Frequently Asked Questions - Education